 Migration of an encrypted database to SQL Managed Instance is supported via the Azure Database Migration Service (DMS) or native restore.
 If you plan to migrate encrypted database using native restore, migration of the existing TDE certificate from the SQL Server on-premise or SQL Server VM to Managed instance is a required step.
 For more information about migration options, see SQL Server instance migration to Azure SQL Database Managed Instance.

 Azure Active Directory Integration

 Azure SQL Database Managed Instance supports traditional SQL server Database engine logins and logins integrated with Azure Active Directory (AAD).
-AAD Logins are Azure cloud version of Windows database logins that you are using in your on-premises environment.
+AAD Logins (public preview) are Azure cloud version of on-premises database logins that you are using in your on-premises environment.
 AAD logins enables you to specify users and groups from your Azure Active Directory tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same Managed Instance.